 1. Class 7 clean room production

-Micronic products are manufactured and assembled in a clean room environment (US Federal Standard 209E Class 7 (10.000)).
+Micronic labware is manufactured and assembled in-house in a NEN-EN-ISO 14644-1 Class 7 certified clean room environment (which is comparable to the US Federal Standard 209E Class 10,000).
 The clean room categories are defined in the US Federal Standard 209E and VDI 2083, which specify the type, number and size of the contaminations.
-In Micronic's clean rooms, all sample storage tubes, caps and racks are also packed in air-tight bags for storage or transportation.
+In our clean rooms, sample storage tubes, caps and racks are packed in air-tight bags for storage or transportation.
 This prevents the entrance or escape of any air, in turn no contamination of the products can take place.

-The products that Micronic manufactures comply with the highest injection moulding standards and are, therefore, free from any detectable RNases or DNases.
-By maintaining the highest possible hygiene level during its production processes, Micronic is also able to limit the endotoxin (pyrogen) level of produced and packaged articles to an acceptable minimum (< 0.01 EU/ml).
-Our products are periodically tested in this respect by an independent and expert organization.
-Their reports are available upon request.
+By maintaining the highest possible hygiene level during our production processes, Micronic manufactured labware is free of any detectable RNase or DNase contamination and the endotoxin level of produced and packaged labware is limited to an acceptable minimum (< 0.01 EU/ml).
+Our products are periodically tested on RNase, DNase and their endotoxin levels by independent expert organizations.

 2. Sterilization by gamma irradiation

-Gamma irradiation (15.0 kGy) is the most common sterilization method used on Micronic products.
+Gamma irradiation is the most common sterilization method used on labware.
 Sterilization is a process that is intended to destroy viable forms of microbial life including bacteria, molds, yeasts, viruses, protozoa, and algae (including bacterial spores) to an acceptable Sterility Assurance Level (SAL).

 Sterilization by gamma irradiation can ensure a SAL of 10-6: a one millionth probability of microbial survival.
 Irradiation itself cannot guarantee that the product is free from any detectable RNases, DNases or pyrogens, so class 7 clean room production is an essential requirement.